tsensei/OverTheWire-Bandit-Walkthrough/README.md

     password : rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi
 </pre>

-Password for the next level is stored in a file called spaces in this filename located in the home directory <br>
+**Password for the next level is stored in a file called spaces in this filename located in the home directory**

 The `~` before the `$` in the prompt indicated we are in the home directory.
 We can furthur clarify it using `pwd`:

 <pre>